 If the prototype file cannot be opened and its name consists of a string of digits, mkfs builds a file system with a single empty directory on it.
 The size of the file system is the value of proto interpreted as a decimal number.
-The i-list size is the file system size divided by 50.
-(This corresponds to an average size of three blocks per file.)
+The i-list size is the file system size divided by 43 plus the size divided by 1000.
+(This corresponds to an average size of three blocks per file for a 4000 block file system and six blocks per file at 40,000.)
 The boot program is left uninitialized.